Standard Guidance

 Checklist

-Industry tags: AI, CROSS_INDUSTRY
+Industry tags: AI_GOVERNANCE, CROSS_INDUSTRY

 Obligation model: Mandatory In Scope